Xpel, Inc.

 If the integration stalls, the business loses one of the clearest reasons investors have for believing 13.3% annual growth can continue.

-concentration and margin pressure
+Concentration and margin pressure

 This is still a business built around one core category. a 15.0% net margin and 27.0x trailing p/e leave less room for error if competition intensifies or installers push back on pricing.